By Emun Yeat

 “Yet, every heart deserves a love, strong and clear, a love where doubt won’t linger, where there’s no fear.”

-Her journey reminds us that growth is rarely linear, and that the spaces where we experiment and connect often shape the most meaningful work.
-Insyirah’s poetry is both a record and a compass – an ongoing conversation with herself, her community and the world she’s determined to make her own.
+Her journey's a good reminder that the spaces where we mess around and connect often lead to the most meaningful work.
+Insyirah's poetry is both a record of where she's been and a compass for where she's going.

 “Be kind to yourself, dear friend, in this earthly space, you’re not unyielding stone but a woman, alive, remember to love yourself; in self-love, you’ll thrive.”